steinwurf/cpuid/README.rst

 -----------

-The cpuinfo object extract information about which, if any, additional instructiions are supported by the CPU.
+The cpuinfo object extract information about which, if any, additional instructions are supported by the CPU.

 Member Function Description